Cost of LivingUpdated March 2026

 LowNational avg: $400High

 Macon is a market where military families, students, and long-term residents each navigate completely different pricing realities.
 The housing landscape here features a buyer-friendly market where your down payment goes further than in most US cities.
-The local workforce for transportation costs reflects a workforce with enough supply to keep prices honest — your quotes will come in below most national averages.
-And the southern climate shapes demand in predictable ways: humidity, hurricanes, and the occasional ice storm create a unique set of maintenance headaches that keep contractors in demand.
+The local workforce for transportation costs reflects a workforce with enough supply to keep prices honest — costs here come in below most national averages.
+And the southern climate shapes demand in predictable ways: humidity, hurricanes, and the occasional ice storm create a unique set of cost pressures that keep expenses elevated year-round.

 What Matters Most